bigbinary/neeto-ui-rn/README.md

 ## Auto Publish to NPM

-neetoUI-RN version gets patched, auto-incremented and auto-published to npm on new commit to master.
+neetoUI-RN version gets patched, auto-incremented and auto-published to npm on new commit to main branch.
 You can checkout the `publish` workflow in Github actions to get a live update.

 ## Building Storybook